 Status display element Description Input format Text indicating the format of the signal or whether the signal is missing of unlocked.
+For ASI transport stream inputs (Option ASI only), the format readout is "ASI."
 Current input Text indicating the selected SDI input: SDI 1A or MUTLI IN 1B for standard SDI signals ■ 1DL for dual link signals Reference source Text indicating the source of the current reference.
 When the reference source is set to internal, "Internal" is always displayed.
 When the reference source is set to external, the text indicates the reference format (such as NTSC) or whether the reference is missing or unlocked.

-Status display element Description Genlock status Icon indicating the status of the reference signal used for the genlock output of the SDI test signal.
+Genlock status Icon indicating the status of the reference signal used for the genlock output of the SDI test signal.
 The color of the icon indicates the status: Blue indicates that genlock is currently not enabled for the SDI output signal.
 Green indicates that genlock is currently enabled and locked to the SDI output signal.
 Red indicates that genlock is currently enabled but is not locked to the SDI output signal.
 Yellow indicates that genlock is currently enabled but a lock is still being acquired for the SDI output signal.

-EDH and gamut alarm/error readouts Readouts indicating that EDH or gamut errors are present.
-The following readouts appear only if the alarms have been enabled for screen text/icon notification in the CONFIG menu: EDH Error: This readout appears when EDH errors are present.
+Status display element Description EDH and gamut alarm/error readouts Readouts indicating that EDH or gamut errors are present.
+The following readouts appear only if the alarms have been enabled for screen text/icon notification in the CONFIG menu: ■ EDH Error: This readout appears when EDH errors are present.
 RGB Gamut Error: This readout appears when RGB gamut errors are present.
 Cmpst Gamut Error: This readout appears when Composite gamut (Arrowhead) errors are present.
 RGB and Cmpst Gamut: This readout appears when both RGB and Composite Gamut errors are present at the same time.
 Luma Gamut Error: This readout appears when Luma errors are present.
 Alarm/error icon indicator An icon that appears when alarms that have been configured for screen text/icon notification in the CONFIG menu occur.
 The icon will also appear when alarms are active but have been muted or disabled.
-Date and time A readout of the instrument date and time (set in CONFIG &gt; Utilities ).
+Date and time A readout of the instrument date and time (set in CONFIG > Utilities).
 Instrument name A readout showing the name assigned to the instrument in the CONFIG > Network Settings menu.

-Status display element Description Audio status An up to 32-character string indicating the selected audio input (AES A) or the embedded audio channel status, when embedded audio is the selected input.
+Audio status or ASI status An up to 32-character string indicating the selected audio input (AES A) or the embedded audio channel status, when embedded audio is the selected input.
 In the latter case, each character shows the status of a specific channel: - for not present and P for present.
+For ASI transport stream inputs (Option ASI only), displays the stream status including the packet size (204 or 188 bytes), the ASI polarity (positive or negative), and the bit rate of the stream.
 Timecode readout A readout showing the selected time-code value.
 Also indicates if the time code is disabled.
-Audio volume A readout showing the audio volume setting in the CONFIG &gt; Audio Inputs/Outputs menu.
+Audio volume A readout showing the audio volume setting in the CONFIG > Audio Inputs/Outputs menu.
 Battery level meter When a battery pack is installed, a meter showing the battery charge level is displayed.
-See Battery charge level indicators on page 12.
+See Battery charge level indicators on page 14.
 AC status An icon that indicates whether the AC adapter is plugged in and/or charging the battery pack.
-See Battery charge level indicators on page 12.
+See Battery charge level indicators on page 14.